bettinson/site/_posts/2020-07-13-markov-melody-generation-with-ruby.md

 * Give notes the concept of velocity
 * More meaningful user input or browser interactivity

 Have you done anything interesting with generative music?
 I'd love to hear from you!
-Get the source code [here](https://github.com/bettinson/markov_midi) and email me at [mattbettinson@hey.com](mailto:mattbettinson@hey.com) and get the source code [here](https://github.com/bettinson/markov_midi).
+Email me at [mattbettinson@hey.com](mailto:mattbettinson@hey.com).
+Get the source code [here](https://github.com/bettinson/markov_midi).

 Thanks for reading!